 What my novels do is put the experience of the Other at the centre of the story and persuade the reader that being a queer woman is ordinary.
 I do this by activating certain neural mechanisms in the reader which encourages them to identify with my main characters.
 To make sure the reader is not popped out of the story but stays engaged, I’m careful to avoid creating an emotional response that might lead them to barrier-up, to distance themselves from people or events in the narrative.
 I do that by focusing on the main character’s physical experience, her body—how she feels, exactly; what she sees and smells and learns.
 Most of us have been cold or afraid, so if we read about those emotions described in such a way as to trigger an empathetic response, we can identify with the person feeling them—even if in real life we might not think we would have much in common.
 That identification changes, temporarily, how we see someone we might normally think of as Other; for a little while we’re all just the same underneath.
 Because joy is one of the things that opens readers wide to experience (and because I’m a much bigger fan of joy than misery) I make the queer female body a site more of delight than of suffering.
 And because delight is to me visceral, a thing of the body, and because natural landscape lies at the heart of my primary joy as a writer, my main characters spend a lot of time being physically active outdoors.

 In the thesis I use narrative empathy to mean, essentially, persuading the reader to feel and think with the main character.
 And focalised character means, roughly, main character—the person through whom the reader experiences events.
 A heterotopia means ‘other place’ and in this context I mean it to indicate a different social ordering, a different cultural rather than geographic space.
 So far these were all terms I either already knew or encountered or re-encountered in my background reading.
 Then I took it a step further.
-My fictional heterotopias were representations of realism that differ from reality in one important respect: the focalised character doesn’t suffer the oppressive crap that we have been told is the lot of queer women the world over—though the characters might.
+My fictional heterotopias were representations of realism that differ from reality in one important respect: the focalised character doesn’t suffer the oppressive crap that we have been told is the lot of queer women the world over—though the other characters might.
 In other words, in my work the heterotopia applies only to the focalised character.
 I came up with a new, portmanteau terms: focalised heterotopia.
 That is what I write.